wp-plugins/amr-users/readme.txt

 == Installation ==

+After activation default lists are available.

+1. Create sample data for your users for any new fields
+2. Goto Settings, see 'find fields'.
+Execute to find any extra user fields you may have (NB: sample data must exist in your install).
+If your fields are not found, you are probably using a third party plugin that does not store it's data in the wordpress user meta.
+There are add-ons for these.
+See at http://wpusersplugin.com/
+3. Configure the default lists or add listings in the settings panel.
+Your newly found fields will be available when you configure the list.
+Do not add more lists than you need, unless you are manually cacheing them.
+4. For public lists, create a page or post, enter the shortcode in text [userlist list=n].
+Note some minor css is added but can be switched off or set for user list pages only.

+Later: Think care fully about the cacheing options - consider the number of users you have and volume of updates.
+If lists are admin only - they can be manually rebuilt as needed rather than updating all the time.

-Please check your system meets the following requirements:
+Before: Please check your system meets the following requirements:

 *	PHP > 5.2
 *	The filter extension is enabled by default as of PHP 5.2.0 http://au.php.net/manual/en/filter.installation.php
 * 	The DateTime Class enabled (should be in php 5.2) http://php.net/manual/en/function.date-create.php

-From wordpress admin folder, click add new, search for "amr user", select and install.

-OR

-1. Download and Unzip the folder into your wordpress plugins folder.
-2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Default lists are available.
-4. Find any extra use fields you may have (sample data must exist in your install)
-5. Change the default lists or add listings in the settings panel.
-Do not add more lists than you need, unless you are manually cacheing them.
-6. For public lists, create a page or post, enter the shortcode in text [userlist list=n].
-Note some minor css is added but can be switched off or set for user list pages only.

-Later
-7. Think care fully about the cacheing options - consider the number of users you have and volume of updates.
-If lists are admin only - they can be manually rebuilt as needed rather than updating all the time.

 == Screenshots ==